-Factors Contributing to the Diaper Divide Poverty and Income Disparities The Diaper Divide exacerbates existing poverty and income disparities, particularly among communities of color.
-People of color often face significant educational, financial, and medical challenges, and these barriers extend to their experiences with diaper need.
+Factors Contributing to the Diaper Divide Poverty and Income Disparities The Diaper Divide exacerbates existing poverty and income disparities, particularly among minority communities.
+Minority groups often face significant educational, financial, and medical challenges, and these barriers extend to their experiences with diaper need.
 The following points highlight the role of poverty and income disparities in the Diaper Divide, with a focus on racial disparities: 1.
-Disproportionate Impact on Communities of Color Diaper need disproportionately affects people of color, as evidenced by statistics from the Aeroflow Urology survey.
+Disproportionate Impact on Minority Communities Diaper need disproportionately affects minority groups, as evidenced by statistics from the Aeroflow Urology survey.
 Black, Hispanic or Latino, American Indian, Asian, Middle Eastern, and Native Hawaiian individuals are all significantly impacted by the Diaper Divide.
-2. Higher Rates of Disabilities and Poverty People of color are more likely to have disabilities, which correlates with their higher rates of poverty.
-Studies have shown that African Americans, in particular, have a higher prevalence of disabilities across different age groups compared to non-Hispanic whites.3 The presence of a disability increases the likelihood of falling into poverty, further intensifying the impact of the Diaper Divide on these communities.4
+2. Higher Rates of Disabilities and Poverty

-3. Provider Bias and Historical Healthcare Neglect Historical representation of minority groups not receiving optimal healthcare, coupled with provider bias, poses a significant barrier to addressing diaper-related issues early on.
+People in minority groups are more likely to have disabilities, which correlates with their higher rates of poverty.
+Studies have shown that African Americans, in particular, have a higher prevalence of disabilities across different age groups compared to non-Hispanic whites.3 The presence of a disability increases the likelihood of falling into poverty, further intensifying the impact of the Diaper Divide on these communities.4 3.
+Provider Bias and Historical Healthcare Neglect Historical representation of minority groups not receiving optimal healthcare, coupled with provider bias, poses a significant barrier to addressing diaper-related issues early on.
 The medical community's negligence towards minority groups has led to disparities in healthcare access and outcomes, thus hindering the ability to identify and address diaper needs effectively.
-4. Housing Disparities and Financial Constraints Housing disparities play a role in perpetuating the Diaper Divide for people of color.
-Older Black and Hispanic homeowners are less likely to have paid-off mortgages, and a significant proportion of older Black and Hispanic women live on incomes well below the Federal Poverty Level (FPL).5 These financial constraints can impact the affordability of incontinence products, particularly for elderly individuals of color.6
+4. Housing Disparities and Financial Constraints Housing disparities play a role in perpetuating the Diaper Divide for minority groups.
+Older Black and Hispanic homeowners are less likely to have paid-off mortgages, and a significant proportion of older Black and Hispanic women live on incomes well below the Federal Poverty Level (FPL).5 These financial constraints can impact the affordability of incontinence products, particularly for elderly individuals in minority groups.6

 5. Grant Funding Disparities

 Nonprofit organizations, including diaper banks, receive varying amounts of grant funding based on race.
-Nonprofits owned by people of color often receive less grant money compared to their white counterparts.7 This disparity can limit the resources available to families and communities of color, hindering their access to diaper banks and exacerbating the impact of the Diaper Divide.
+Nonprofits run by individuals in minority groups often receive less grant money compared to their white counterparts.
+This disparity can limit the resources available to minority families and communities, hindering their access to diaper banks and exacerbating the impact of the Diaper Divide.

 The intersectionality of poverty, race, and the Diaper Divide underscores the need for targeted interventions and policy changes to address these disparities.
-Health plans can collaborate with community organizations, advocate for equitable funding allocations, support initiatives that aim to reduce poverty, improve access to healthcare, and address the specific challenges faced by communities of color.
+Health plans can collaborate with community organizations, advocate for equitable funding allocations, support initiatives that aim to reduce poverty, improve access to healthcare, and address the specific challenges faced by minority groups.
 By addressing poverty and income disparities, health plans can contribute to creating a more equitable society where all individuals have access to the essential resources they need for optimal health and well-being.

 Ethnicities of the Diaper Divide

 In the Aeroflow Urology study: